meta-introspector/bootstrap-meme/README.md

 💬--- WORLD TAPE
 1 2 ➕

+💬--- EXPECTED OUTPUT
+3
 ```

 This simple example demonstrates RPN by pushing `1` and `2` onto the stack, and then `➕` adds them together.
+The `EXPECTED OUTPUT` section indicates that the program should produce `3`.

 ## ▶️ Usage